indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/Operations.md

  To view all available Instance operations, navigate to the [Operating Linux Instances](AboutLinuxInstances.md), select a Linux Instance and access the **Operations** tab.

-Yntraa cloud console provides the options to perform the following operations on Linux Instances:
+Apiculus cloud console provides the options to perform the following operations on Linux Instances:

 - **Restart Instance** - Perform a quick reboot on your Instance.
 This is a simple restart, and no data will be lost.
 - **Force Stop Instance** - Force stop a running or a hung Linux Instance.